You are here

 IMPORTANT PROJECT INFORMATION:

 - The force main contractor will notify property owners on-site a week before and the day before work is nearing your home.
 We will also keep you updated with construction schedules via email as they become available.
 The contractor is required to maintain access, water, electric, and sewer service to all properties during construction.
 However, there will be a temporary 6-hour water and sewer shut off while work is being performed in front of your property.
+Residents adjacent to the construction area may experience short periods when crews will need to limit driveway access.
+We will work closely with those affected and provide as much advance notice as possible.

 - The contractor will work to ensure disruptions are minimized during construction operations and will restore all work sites to their original condition as quickly as possible.

 - All traffic will be maintained around construction zones.
 The contractor will utilize maintenance of traffic standards established by DelDOT for traffic control, including signage and protective barriers that will be set up to maintain public safety during construction.
+Traffic impacts will be minimized as much as possible, however, please plan for some delays and travel carefully through the work zone.

 - Construction completion: Ocean Outfall April 2018 – Force Main May 2018